YoSoyRev/YoSoyRev/README.md

 🎥 LITTLE STREAMER ON FACEBOOK GAMING (FROM MEXICO "ARRIBA EL POZOLE")

-💻 Fun fact : - Food and Music🎵 I really like avatar the path of water.
+💻 Fun fact : - Food and Music🎵 I really like avatar the way of water.

 📝 Roles in the field: deployment and automation with applications and software